-If you haven’t heard, Medium recently announced some changes to their business model.
+If you haven’t heard, Medium recently announced some changes to its business model.
 If you haven’t read about it, you can find it explained here.
 After this news, it appears that some Medium users started to consider moving to WordPress.com.
 So much so that Automattic built an import tool to import Medium posts to a WordPress.com site.

-But what if you wanted a self-hosted site that you can have free control of, like you can do with WordPress.org?
+But what if you wanted a self-hosted site that you can have free control of like you can do with WordPress.org?
 Well, we’re here to show you another simple tool for importing those Medium posts into your WordPress.org website.

 Since Medium doesn’t offer an export file format that can easily be imported into a WordPress.org website, we’ll show you a great way to do this using their RSS feed feature.

 WP RSS Aggregator is an RSS import plugin that goes beyond simply displaying a list of feed items through a shortcode.
 It offers a number of premium add-ons, one of which is the most extensive solution to import RSS feeds from any source into WordPress posts or any other custom post type.

 An extensive plugin that will import your Medium posts into your WordPress site, and also offer a number of great features to enhance and modify the content you’re importing.
 If you don’t need to change the posts in any way, it’s an even easier process.

 How to Import the Posts

 For those that have already made the switch over to WordPress and set up their own site, just click here to get to the good part.

 If you haven’t yet set up a self-hosted WordPress site, don’t you worry.
 We’ve got you covered with that too.
 We recently published a brand new step by step guide on how to create your WordPress website.